 It is during this holy month that Kanwars, saffron-attire clad Shiva devotees, walk barefoot with pitchers of holy water balanced between their shoulders from the Ganga to their homes where this holy water is offered to the Shivalinga.
 This form of Shiva worship has a special significance in regions around the Ganga where the Kanwar Yatra usually stretches for over 100 kilometres.
 The pilgrims, a motley assembly including old and young people, women and men, children and even differently-abled can be spotted at holy sites by Ganga such as Gangotri, Gaumukh and Hardwar and the Jyotilingam shrines of Shiva.
 The holy month of Shravan is also linked with the Samudra Manthan event that took place in the Satyuga when Lord Vishnu appeared as Kurma ( the tortoise) to assist the Devas (Gods) and the Asuras while they were churning the Kshirasagar to obtain Amrit (the nectar of immortality).
 However, before the Amrit, the Halahala appeared.
 It was a venom that had the powers to destroy the universe and to save creation and humanity, Lord Shiva drank the Halahala.
 Hence, devotees worship Lord Shiva during the month of Shravan.
 Moreover, Sawan is related to the tale that describes how Goddess Parvati observed an intense penance to please Lord Shiva and proposed marriage.

 Things to do during Shravan month

-• Wear Rudraksh, and also use a Rudraksh mala for Japa.
+• Wear the sacred Rudraksh, and also use a Rudraksha mala for Japa.

 • Offer Lord Shiva Bhibhuti and place some on your forehead.